abpvn/abpvn/.github/ISSUE_TEMPLATE/block-not-ads-content.md

 ---
 name: Block not ads content
-about: Report when ABPVN List block usefull content in website
+about: Report when ABPVN List block useful content in website
 title: 'Block incorrect on website: [domain]'
 labels: Inccorect block
 assignees: ''